Skip to main content

 Cannabis oil with a special permit from the BAG (Federal Office of Public Health)

 I told my family doctor, who then prescribed cannabis oil as medication and also submitted the application to the Federal Office of Public Health (FOPH).
 It was approved.
-However, my health insurance company refused to cover the costs for a year.
-Only after my orthopedic doctor intervened did I receive approval.
-A higher dose for more severe pain in winter was not approved.
-This isn't surprising, though.
+However, my health insurance refused to cover the costs for a year.
+Only after my orthopedic surgeon intervened in 2016 did I receive approval from my supplemental insurance.
+A higher dose for more severe pain in winter was not approved, though.
+This isn't surprising.
 Legally available cannabis medications are extremely overpriced compared to the illegal market.
 This is incomprehensible to us patients.

-The oil can't eliminate all pain, but it alleviates it.
+The oil can't eliminate all the pain, but it alleviates it.
 The acute pain is less intense, and it helps me cope with it better.
-I haven't had a pain-free day since February 2007, but I feel better now, and I can laugh again.
+I haven't had a pain-free day since February 2007, but with the oil, I feel better and can laugh again.
 My digestion and sleep have also improved.
 I no longer take painkillers, and I only resort to sleeping pills in exceptional circumstances.
-I need nothing else but my cannabis oil.

 However, there are also days when the oil's effect is too weak.
-On those days, vaporizing cannabis flowers helps.
+On those days, vaporizing cannabis flowers helps me.
 Inhaling it through the lungs provides better and faster relief from acute pain.
-But on those days, I'm breaking the law again, since in Switzerland, pharmacies only sell cannabis oil, not cannabis flowers.
-I have to obtain the flowers illegally.
-So, I'm faced with a choice between pain and illegality.
+For a long time, I was breaking the law on those days because cannabis flowers have only been available in pharmacies for a few years.

 The MEDCAN patient meeting means a lot to me

-I've been a member of the MEDCAN Association for a few years now.
-There's a patient meeting every month in Zurich and Bern.
-These meetings and the exchange with other patients mean a lot to me.
-They're very valuable, and I receive a lot of useful information.
+I've been receiving medical cannabis for almost 10 years, and I've been a member of MEDCAN ever since.
+There's a monthly online meeting.
+The exchange with other patients means a lot to me.
+It's very valuable, and I receive a lot of useful information.
 I'm very grateful that MEDCAN exists.
-Many thanks to those who founded the Association and to everyone who helps raise Association .
+Many thanks to those who Association founded Association .
 If we stand together, we will one day achieve the legalization of cannabis as medicine.
 Only together are we strong.